archlinux/infrastructure/README.md

 After the provisioning script has run, it is safe to reboot.

 Once in the new system, run the regular playbook: `ansible-playbook playbooks/$hostname.yml`.
-This playbook is the one regularily used for adminstrating the server and is entirely idempotent.
+This playbook is the one regularity used for administrating the server and is entirely idempotent.

 ##### Note about first time certificates